kristian/system-hook/README.md

 	private static boolean run = true;

 	public static void main(String[] args) {
-		// might throw a UnsatisfiedLinkError if the native library fails to load or a RuntimeException if hooking fails GlobalMouseHook mouseHook = new GlobalMouseHook(); // add true to the constructor, to switch to raw input mode
+		// Might throw a UnsatisfiedLinkError if the native library fails to load or a RuntimeException if hooking fails GlobalMouseHook mouseHook = new GlobalMouseHook(); // Add true to the constructor, to switch to raw input mode

 		System.out.println("Global mouse hook successfully started, press [middle] mouse button to shutdown.
 Connected mice:");